 Want to create an effective computer usage policy for your business but don’t know where to start?

-If your employees do most of their work on a computer, then a computer usage policy is a must have.
-It guides your employees on how to use their work computers, what to use it for, and keeps your company safe from legal liability.
+If your employees do most of their work on a computer, then creating a computer usage policy is an important step for your organization.
+It guides your employees on how to use their work computers, what to use them for, and can help protect your company from certain legal liabilities.

-In this article, we’ll take a look at what a computer usage policy is, why you need it, and a sample of a usage policy you can follow as a guideline when you’re creating your own.
+In this article, we’ll take a look at what a computer usage policy is, what they generally contain, and 3 key reasons why you need one.

 This Article Contains: